SDAR30/Raffle/README.md

 [Response to this challenge](https://github.com/joinpursuit/Frontend-And-Mobile-Takehome-Coding-Challenge)

-Use 'npm install' to install node all node packages and then run 'npm start' to run locally, [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Use 'npm install' to install all node packages and then run 'npm start' to run locally, [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `Pages`